Kanchenjunga Circuit Trek

 • During the trek, you must carry toilet paper rolls, sanitary pads, hand sanitizing gels, and antifungal foot powder.

-• Prepare the emergency medical kit, which should include a band-aid, doctor’s tape, muscle relaxant balm, paracetamol, a mild pain killer, and eye drops.
+• Prepare the emergency medical kit, which should include a band-aid, doctor’s tape, muscle relaxant balm, paracetamol, a mild painkiller, and eye drops.

 • You also research the food and accommodations on the Kanchenjunga Circuit trek before the excursion.